 Fresh ginger is the most important ingredient that we always use in cooking various recipes including drinks, smoothies, desserts, curries etc. But peeling ginger is a tedious task.
-Here i share easy kitchen tips on how to peel ginger easily.
-Follow below step by step instructions on how to cut, mince and julienne ginger along with how to store ginger fresh for longer.
+Here I share easy kitchen tips on how to peel ginger easily.
+Follow the below step by step instructions on how to cut, mince and julienne ginger along with how to store ginger fresh for longer.

-Do you have to peel ginger?
+Do you have to peel ginger

 Ginger is one type of underground stem called a ‘Rhizome,’ which grows like potatoes and carrots.
 While producing this food if sprayed with pesticides, the whole food is affected.